 Why Think About Point of View?

-Storytelling is still alive and well in 2018, Storytelling continues as an art form and also a competition.
-The best storytellers know that selecting the main character for a tale and choosing a narrator are sometimes different actions.
+Storytelling is still alive and well in 2018.
+Storytelling continues as an art form and also a competition.
+The best storytellers know that selecting the main character for a tale and choosing a narrator are sometimes different choices.
 The main character may not be the best voice to tell a story from.

 Choice of a Narrator Makes or Breaks a Story

 Instead of an abstract summary, I give two examples of novels in which a narrator introduces and sets the stage for the main character.
 Both the following narrators mentioned they made all the difference in the tone and excitement in each novel.
 Below I refer to two authors who have used POV well.
 Both have chosen not use their main character to tell their fictional story.

 A Study in Scarlet, the first Sherlock Holmes book written by Sir Arthur Conan Doyle, published in July 1888.
 Doctor Watson, our narrator, tells the reader of the numerous fantastic feats of intelligence shown by Holmes.
 Thus respect, admiration, and anticipation build for the reader.

 Holmes could not narrate his story without being suspected of being a liar, an egotistical man or a delusional individual.

 The Book Thief is a 2005 historical novel by Australian author Markus Zusak.
 Set in Nazi Germany during World War II, the narrator is none other than Death himself.
 Death does his rounds taking both the innocent and the guilty, the children and the adults, the soldiers, and civilians.